 MedStar Washington Hospital Center is the first hospital in the Washington region to be certified as a Comprehensive Stroke Center by The Joint Commission.
 The Hospital Center joins an elite group of over 100 medical centers nationwide to receive this prestigious designation, which focuses on providing a high level of care for patients with the most severe and challenging types of strokes and cerebrovascular disease.

 Comprehensive Stroke Centers are recognized as industry leaders and are responsible for setting the standard in highly specialized stroke care nationwide.
 Certification is reserved for those institutions that have state-of-the-art capabilities and the expertise of stroke neurology, neurosurgery, including in neuroendovascular procedures, neurocritical care and stroke-specialty trained nursing and other staff who together have demonstrated in providing coordinated and consistent high quality care to treat patients with the most complex strokes.

 To achieve the recognition, MedStar Washington Hospital Center underwent a rigorous on-site review, when Joint Commission surveyors reviewed compliance with all comprehensive stroke center standards and requirements.

-“We are extremely proud to have been recognized by the Joint Commission with their highest distinction for stroke care,” said Amie Hsia, MD, medical director of the Stroke Center at MedStar Washington Hospital Center.
+“We are extremely proud to have been recognized by the Joint Commission with their highest distinction for stroke care,” said Amie Hsia, MD, medical director of the Comprehensive Stroke Center at MedStar Washington Hospital Center.
 “This certification as a Comprehensive Stroke Center highlights our position as a leader in stroke care for the region and the exceptional care we provide to our patients who come from all over the Washington, D.C., area and beyond.”

-The MedStar Washington Hospital Center’s Stroke Center has an established track record of progressive and innovative stroke care.
+MedStar Washington Hospital Center’s Stroke Program has an established track record of progressive and innovative stroke care.
 In 2004, it forged a partnership with the National Institutes of Health to establish a stroke research program at the hospital with a focus on using MRI to develop new treatments for acute stroke.
-In 2005, the Stroke Center was also the first in D.C. to earn the Joint Commission’s designation as a Primary Stroke Center.
+In 2005, the Stroke Center was also the first in Washington, D.C. to earn the Joint Commission’s designation as a Primary Stroke Center.
 Furthermore, in 2013, the Hospital Center co-led the successful application to be among the first 25 regional coordinating centers nationwide of the new National Institutes of Health-funded Stroke Trials network, or NIH StrokeNet.